Festival Dates: Friday, September 29th and Saturday, September 30th

 Make arrangements as soon as possible.
 For additional help with accommodations, please contact the Fayetteville Convention and Visitors Bureau at 800-766-4626 for available hotels in the Northwest Arkansas area.

-- VIP entry is $60, before September 21, then $70 until October 3rd upon availability.
+- VIP entry is $70, before September 18, then $80 until online registration closes or based upon availability.
 Benefits include a secure place for gear, preferential parking, etc. For details and updates, check the VIP Page.

 - Tom Lewis 1 Mile Friday Night Pepper Dash $10

-- Each runner will be treated to a post-race feast provided by Jose’s Mexican Restaurant, Jose’s Southwest Grill, and Ben E. Keith.
+- Each registered runner will be treated to a post-race feast provided by Jose’s and Ben E. Keith for Saturday only.

-The Chile Pepper Cross Country Festival will held at the University of Arkansas cross country course in Fayetteville.
+The Chile Pepper Cross Country Festival is held on the University of Arkansas cross country course in Fayetteville.
 The course is a combination of grass, cinder and uneven terrain.
+SEC and National Championships have been settled here!
+Coach Bucknam describes it as the Superbowl of Cross Country!

 Race Proceeds Distributed to Northwest Arkansas High School Cross Country Programs:

-Race proceeds are given to the Fayetteville, Springdale, Har-Ber, Rogers, Rogers Heritage, Siloam Springs and Bentonville, Elkins, Farmington, Gentry, Greenland, West Fork, and Haas Hall high school cross country teams.
-Our mission is to get kids running and over $400,000 has been given to date. $45,000 was distributed in 2014!
+Race proceeds are given to the Fayetteville, Springdale, Har-Ber, Rogers, Rogers Heritage, Siloam Springs and Bentonville, Elkins, Farmington, Gentry, Greenland, Haas Hall, Prairie Grove, and West Fork high school cross country teams.
+Our mission is to get kids running and over $500,000 has been given to date. $56,000 was distributed in 2016!